adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 sudo systemctl enable glusterd.service sudo systemctl start glusterd.service

-# get the path of you mounted disk from part 1 of this tuto
+# get the path of external mounted disk volume
 df -h # it should be like /mnt/HC_Volume_xxxxxxxx

 # create the volume